Ban Ki-moon: Darfur

 Ban took the first foreign trip of his term to attend the African Union summit in Addis Ababa, Ethiopia, in January 2007 as part of an effort to reach out to the Group of 77.
 He repeatedly identified Darfur as the top humanitarian priority of his administration.
 Ban played a large role, with several face-to-face meetings with Sudanese President Omar Hassan al-Bashir, in convincing Sudan to allow UN peacekeepers to enter the Darfur region.
-On 31 July 2007 the United Nations Security Council approved sending 26,000 UN peacekeepers into the region to join 7,000 troops from the African Union.
-The resolution was heralded as a major breakthrough in confronting the Darfur conflict (although the United States labeled the conflict a "genocide", the United Nations has declined to do so).
+On 31 July 2007, the United Nations Security Council approved sending 26,000 UN peacekeepers into the region to join 7,000 troops from the African Union.
+The resolution was heralded as a major breakthrough in confronting the Darfur conflict (although the United States labelled the conflict a "genocide", the United Nations has declined to do so).
 The first phase of the peacekeeping mission began in October 2007.

 Myanmar

 Ban Ki-moon flew to Myanmar on 25 May 2008 to guide a conference with international agencies aimed at boosting donations for the nation, which was struck by Cyclone Nargis on 2 May 2008.
 The conference was initiated after Ban had met with Than Shwe, the leading figure of Myanmar's government 23 May 2008.
 Ban toured the devastation—especially in the hard-hit Irrawaddy Delta—23 May 2008 and 24 May 2008.
 Myanmar officials agreed to allow the Yangon International Airport to be used as a logistical hub for aid distribution.